Automattic/liveblog/readme.txt

 1. Upload the `liveblog` folder to your plugins directory (e.g. `/wp-content/plugins/`)
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Check the "This post is a liveblog" checkbox on a post edit page to make it a liveblog
+3. You can enable the liveblog on any post's edit page

 == Screenshots ==